Skip to Main Content

 Eve Cann, managing shareholder in Baker Donelson's Fort Lauderdale office, is experienced in a broad range of business and commercial litigation matters, and focuses her practice on the representation of financial institutions and businesses large and small in both affirmative and defensive capacities.

-• Successfully defeated claim for prevailing party attorneys' fees where liability had been determined prior to trial.
+• Successfully defeated a claim for the prevailing party attorneys' fees where liability had been determined prior to trial.
 The jury awarded only $1 in nominal damages, and where prevailing party fee provision contained in contract to which neither party was signatory.

 • Successfully obtained summary judgment in favor of a mortgage servicer on an issue of first impression regarding requirements of the CFPB and duty to review a loan application in conjunction with a set foreclosure sale.